MohammadTYounis/JEA-JOBS/readme.md

 ## Requirements

-The Laravel-Tricks website requires a server with PHP 5.4+ that has the MCrypt extension installed.
+The JEA-JOBS website requires a server with PHP 5.4+ that has the MCrypt extension installed.

 The database engine that is used to store data for this application could be any of the engines supported by Laravel: MySQL, Postgres, SQLite and SQL Server.